-- Partnership with utility companies for both waste and energy usage (electricity, natural gas, etc.) to streamline report, reward efficient tenant behavior and internal port operations, resulting in reduced waste and energy costs. - Investment in port-owned electric cargo-handling equipment. - Reduction in fuel costs from increased electrical equipment usage.

-- Incentivizing port staff to alternatively commute through incentive schemes, metro passes, etc. - Investing in electric vehicles within the port fleet and charging stations for port business travel, with a resulting reduction in fuel costs for the port fleet.
+- Partnership with utility companies for both waste and energy usage (electricity, natural gas, etc.) to streamline report, reward efficient tenant behavior and internal port operations, resulting in reduced waste and energy costs. - Investment in port-owned electric cargo-handling equipment. - Reduction in fuel costs from increased electrical equipment usage. - Incentivizing port staff to alternatively commute through incentive schemes, metro passes, etc. - Investing in electric vehicles within the port fleet and charging stations for port business travel, with a resulting reduction in fuel costs for the port fleet.

-Below are a few of the many examples from ports who have realized significant cost savings through their climate and sustainability initiatives.
+Below are a few of the many examples from ports who have realized significant cost savings through their climate and sustainability initiatives and how they relate to initiatives undertaken by POT.